Posted in

 Lennar: Guajolote Ranch helps meet San Antonio’s critical need for more attainable housing.

-Scenic Loop-Helotes Creek Alliance: We’re not anti-growth.
-We need more housing stock – what we don’t need is development in the wrong place that threatens our primary water source.
+Scenic Loop-Helotes Creek Alliance: There currently is a six-month supply of housing in San Antonio and home sales have declined each month this year except for one, Texas Public Radio reports.
+And Lennar’s own third-quarter report says, “… we believe that now is a good time to moderate our volume and allow the market to catch up.”
+But we’re not anti-growth.
+What we don’t need is development in the wrong place that threatens our primary water source.
 We’re pro-water, pro-science and pro-accountability.
 Lennar’s solution is to saddle unsuspecting first-time homebuyers with taxes higher than what other county residents pay in order to pay for its wastewater plant that will pollute our drinking water, under a Public Improvement District (PID) scheme before the county.
 That is neither “attainable” nor accountable.

 Lennar: Lennar is taking extraordinary steps to protect water quality in the aquifer contributing zone with a wastewater treatment plan that meets all the requirements in the water service agreement with SAWS (San Antonio Water System) who will provide water to the community.

 SL-HCA: Claiming to be taking “extraordinary” steps to protect water quality by wanting to release an average of 1 million gallons a day of treated sewage on top of the most environmentally vulnerable aquifer watershed in the state is laughable on its face, if it weren’t so serious.
 And we wouldn’t brag about meeting minimum requirements of SAWS, which has operated under a consent decree with the U.S. Environmental Protection Agency since 2013 due to frequent sewer spills, main breaks and other failures.
 Clearly, meeting minimums doesn’t always protect against maximum vulnerability.
-It’s also notable that SAWS CEO Robert Puente said in a recent open meeting that he offered Lennar the ability to tie into the SAWS wastewater system at a cost of approximately $20 million, but that Lennar rejected it.
+The conditions agreed to with SAWS are not backed by a shred of peer-reviewed science, and would not protect the public.
+It’s also notable that SAWS CEO Robert Puente said in an Oct.
+1 San Antonio City Council B Session that he offered Lennar the ability to tie into the SAWS wastewater system at a cost of approximately $20 million to $40 million, but that Lennar rejected it for a least costly option: building a plant and dumping into Helotes Creek.
+From the PID, we learn what that cost would be to Lennar: zero, as they’d have future homebuyers in Guajolote Ranch pay for it with taxes higher than what other county residents face.

 Lennar: Our facility will be among the most advanced of the area’s dozen or so treatment plants already operating over the contributing zone.
 We will be using membrane bioreactor technology operated by Class A-certified professionals so water is treated to the highest Type 1 standards and exceeds TCEQ (Texas Commission on Environmental Quality) requirements.